Women's, Gender, and Sexuality Studies Department (WGS)

 4302 Centennial Hall; 608.785.8734

 Courses in WGSS provide students with new perspectives on the roles of women and men as individuals, within families and communities, and as participants in society across cultures.
-Based on research and analysis by WGSS scholars, courses examine how social structures, ideals, stereotypes, mores, and institutions shape people as gendered and sexual beings and in terms of their access to power.
+Based on research and analysis by scholars in nearly every discipline, courses examine how social structures, ideals, stereotypes, mores, and institutions shape people as gendered and sexual beings and in terms of their access to power.
 Courses also examine how people have responded to limitations systematically organized around gender as it intersects with race, class, sexual orientation, colonization, ethnicity, and other social hierarchies.
-Courses explore solutions to contemporary problems; internships allow deeper exploration.
-Because of its emphasis on communication, critical thinking, and problem-solving, WGSS courses are valuable in a broad range of employment settings.
-WGSS programs include courses within the interdisciplinary department as well as specialized courses in many other departments across the university.
+Courses explore solutions to contemporary problems; internships allow deeper exploration and further development of skills.
+Because of their emphasis on communication, critical thinking, and problem-solving, WGSS courses are valuable in a broad range of employment settings.
+WGSS programs include courses within the interdisciplinary department, where students have the opportunity to integrate research from different disciplinary perspectives, as well as specialized courses in many other departments across the university.